matt-k8s/tasks/README.md

 ## Description

-Develop a tasks website which allows the user to create, read, uodate and delete tasks.
+Develop a tasks API which allows the user to create, read, update and delete tasks.

 ## Installation